Lada Granta: Specifications

+Related models

+The AvtoVAZ division VIS-AVTO produces special commercial vans and refrigerated trucks for various purposes on the Lada Granta platform.

 Motorsport

 The Lada Granta WTCC competed in the World Touring Car Championship for the 2012 (part-season), 2013 and 2014 seasons.
 The main driver of the team was James Thompson, while a second car was driven by Aleksey Dudukalo and Mikhail Kozlovskiy.
 In the 2014 season, Robert Huff, the champion of the 2012 season, also joined the team in a third car.
 For the 2015 season, the Granta was replaced by the LADA Vesta.